ibbaa/keepitup/MANUAL.md

 When enabled, a 60-second alarm sound plays when a task marked as **High priority** fails.
 The alarm can be dismissed from the notification or directly in the app.
-The system default alarm tone is used; custom tones cannot be configured.
+The system default alarm tone is used.

 ### Debug Settings